ProDemos/pds/docs/Distribution.md

-If you want to call the `make release $version` target from the command line, you can; it would require a  github token with packages privileges to be set in  `.npmrc` in this repo; see `.npmrc-dist` for an example; and the `hub` command installed.
+If you want to call the `make release $version` target from the command line, you can; it would require a  github token with packages privileges to be set in  `.npmrc` in this repo; see `.npmrc-dist` for an example; and the `gh` command installed.
 Also a release with version $version would already have to exist on github.